Morningside Heights is a distinctive Manhattan neighborhood located between the Upper West Side and Harlem.

 Throughout the 19th and 20th centuries and extending to 2019, Morningside Heights has been home to countless American and international luminaries in the arts, sciences, business, and government.
 A nuanced tension between “establishment” and “counter-cultural” perspectives has existed in the neighborhood for decades and is a central aspect of its lore and tradition.

-Margaret Mead, Dwight Eisenhower, Barnard College 1960s protests, The Duke, and Seinfeld: Morningside Heights has been the setting for a wide array of personalities and perspectives over the past century.
-Others include Madeleine Albright, Cecil B. DeMille, Thomas Merton, John Dewey, Jeanne Kirkpatrick, F. Scott Fitzgerald, and Joan Rivers.
+Hanging Out With the Locals: Margaret Mead, Dwight Eisenhower, Barnard College 1960s protests, The Duke, Barack Obama, and Seinfeld.
+Morningside Heights has been the setting for a wide array of personalities and perspectives over the past century.
+Other locals include Madeleine Albright, Cecil B. DeMille, Thomas Merton, David Rockefeller, John Dewey, Marie Runyon, Jeanne Kirkpatrick, F. Scott Fitzgerald, and Joan Rivers.
 The neighborhood has given rise to many academic, social, political, artistic, and cultural movements.
-This variety of thought and experience are main elements of our community’s identity.
+This wide variety of thought and experience is a main element of our community’s identity.

 Members of the MHCC played an instrumental role in the neighborhood’s designation as a New York Historic District in 2017.